QS-Cube/ED2/docs/index.md

 - Hiroshi Ueda
 - Daisuke Yamamoto
-- Tokuro Shimokawa

 ---

 ## Support and contributions

-Bug reports, feature requests, and contributions are welcome.
+Bug reports and feature requests are welcome via GitHub Issues.

-- Issue tracker: GitHub Issues
-- Contributions: Pull Requests
+Contributions can be made through Pull Requests.

-For scientific use, please ensure that all results are accompanied by sufficient information to guarantee reproducibility (software version, compiler, and library details).
+For scientific use, always accompany results with sufficient metadata to guarantee reproducibility.